CuBoulder/atlas/README.md

 ### Populating Atlas

 Code items should be created first.
-Required fields are: git URL, commit hash, Name, Version, and Type (core, profile, module, theme, library).
-Optional fields are: is_current (allows you to indicate the preferred version of a code item) and a tagging field.

 Instance items are created with a 'pending' status and can be assigned a specific core and/or profile when created.
 If a core or profile is not specified, the 'current' version of the default is used.